MarsiaRochelin/portfolio-project-frontend/README.md

     Users could also able visit community link in the navbar to see the app list of current users, so they can then visit their pages individually.

-Users will see suggestions of other users they could collaborate with based on keywords listed in their profile from their project description and technology utilized for a project.
+As a user you will see suggestions of other users you could collaborate with based on keywords listed in yours an/or their profile from their project description and technology utilized for a project.

 As a User you will be able to edit information relating to you and your listed project by clicking on user on the navbar.